pmvreeswijk/ZOGY/README.md

     python [some path]/ZOGY/zogy.py --new_fits new.fits --ref_fits reference.fits

-    - instead of MeerLICHT, use the dictionary keys corresponding to "mytelescope" defined in the settings file:
+    - instead of MeerLICHT, use the dictionary keys corresponding to "my_tel" defined in the settings file:

-    python [some path]/ZOGY/zogy.py --new_fits new.fits --ref_fits reference.fits --telescope mytelescope
+    python [some path]/ZOGY/zogy.py --new_fits new.fits --ref_fits reference.fits --telescope my_tel

     - instead of the default settings file (set_zogy.py), use a copy of it that was adapted to your images (depending on whether copy does contains dictionaries for some parameters or not, the telescope input parameter should be provided or not):

-    python [some path]/ZOGY/zogy.py --new_fits new.fits --ref_fits reference.fits --set_file mycopy [--telescope mytelescope]
+    python [some path]/ZOGY/zogy.py --new_fits new.fits --ref_fits reference.fits --set_file mycopy [--telescope my_tel]